 •the tenants will have the property open for inspection for an agreed time each week; or

-•an arrangement such as a rent reduction for the period of the inspections, to compensate the tenant for the inconvenience caused by the inspections.
+•an arrangement (e.g. rent reduction for the period of the inspections) to compensate the tenant for the inconvenience caused by the inspections.

 A landlord is required to ensure the rented premises are maintained in good repair.